ricardocr987/delegate-vault/README.md

 ### 2. Position Management
 #### Opening Positions (Tx2)
 - Swap to token vault (do 50% of order vault amount for orca lps)
-  - Creates a token vault
+  - Creates token vault(s)
   - Execute token swaps via Jupiter/Orca

 #### Orca position (Tx3)
 - Open orca position and increase liquidity

 ### 3. Liquidation Flow (Tx4)
-- Triggered by delegate wallet
+- Triggered by delegate wallet or user
 - Decrease liquidity and collect fees in case is an orca order
-- Swap back to deposit mint
+- Swap back to deposit mint (can happen two swaps to comeback to the user initial position)
 - Close token vault positions, return SOL rent to users

 ### 4. Withdrawal Flow (Tx5)